gteeger/HX711-Device-Tree-Overlay/README.md

 DOUT -> GPIO24

-The hx711 is a combined A2D converter and amplifier commonly used to sense loads.
+The hx711 is a combined A2D converter and amplifier commonly connected to load sensors.

 This was an especially difficult task because the hx711 is a bit banging device.
 It is not hooked into the i2c or SPI systems as usual, instead it is hooked into the Raspberry Pi's pinctrl subsystem.